rystanley/CastawayCTD/README.md

 # CastawayCTD
 Scripts to process CastawayCTD output - SABS

-#To source the scripts to your R environment use the following scripts and the package RCurl.
+To source the scripts to your R environment use the following scripts and the package **RCurl**.

 ```r
 script1 <- RCurl::getURL("https://raw.githubusercontent.com/rystanley/CastawayCTD/master/CTDProcess.R",ssl.verifypeer = FALSE)